 Non-Catholic students participate in sacramental preparation along with their classmates.
 Although they do not take part in the sacrament itself, they have also made a special journey with their families and friends and are encouraged to attend First Reconciliation and First Communion services to share in the community celebration.

-Preparation for the sacrament of Confirmation happens in the eight grade religion class.
+Preparation for the sacrament of Confirmation happens in the seventh grade religion class.

 Stay Up-to-date with Nativity